FuelLabs/sway-applications/games/TicTacToe/SPECIFICATION.md

 1. Initializes a new game with 2 players and resets the previous state.
 2. Reverts when:
-   1. When a game has not finished.
+   1. A game has not finished.

 ### `make_move()`